Great Green Macaw

 Struggling to Survive

 Once prevalent throughout the entire Costa Rican Caribbean, Great Green Macaw (Ara ambiguus) populations have declined alarmingly in recent decades, due mostly to poaching and deforestation, in particular the logging of the Mountain Almond trees (Dipterix panamensis).
 BirdLife International states that over the past 50 years global populations have been reduced by half.
 A census conducted in the Cordillera de Chongón Colonche and Esmeraldas Province in Ecuador in 2010 found only 8 birds, with the current population in all of Ecuador suspected to be 30-40 birds (E. Horstman in litt.
 2012).
 Conservation efforts in Costa Rica have estimated 300 individual birds with an estimated 25-35 breeding pairs remaining (PsittaScene Aug.
 2011).
-The work of Ara Manzanillo during the past 3 years has contributed through assisted breeding in the wild, 25 Great Green chicks born flying free.
+The work of Ara Manzanillo during the past 10 years has contributed through releasing captive raised birds and assisted breeding in the wild, more than 65 new Great Greens flying free in the wild..